ishkining/100-days-web-python/README.md

 I just watched videos and i suppose i do not get everything cause i have little experience in pyramid and unittest

+### 85-88 days - AWS - 15.08 12:48

+Unfortunately, i could not use AWS here, so i have one option to see serverless architecture.